trustbit/logistic-hackathon-public/README.md

 ```
 - If you are participating alone set `is_fleet` to `false`.
 If you are participating as a team set it to `true`.

-- As soon as your PR is merged, we will have your repository included in our build, which is scheduled to run every 5 minutes and which will provide new versions of your agent to the simulation.
+- As soon as your PR is merged, we will have your repository included in our build, which is scheduled to run **every 5 minutes** and which will provide new versions of your agent to the simulation.
 You can check on the status of your builds here: https://github.com/trustbit/logistic-hackathon-public/actions/workflows/docker-images.yml

-## Competition simulation
+## Competition runs

-- Link to Slack space
+**Please follow the instructions under [Agent template repositories and comeptition build system](#agent-template-repositories-and-comeptition-build-system) first, to get the initial setup out of the way quickly.**

+One simulation run takes **exactly 5 minutes**.
+Before each run we pull the latest versions of your truck agents.
+As the [build](https://github.com/trustbit/logistic-hackathon-public/actions/workflows/docker-images.yml) also runs every 5 minutes it can happen, that your newest version will miss a simulation run, but it will definitely be part of the next one then.

+So what happens during a simulation run exactly?
+See the following step-by-step explanation:

+1) Fetch the latest version of the [agents.json](https://github.com/trustbit/logistic-hackathon-public/blob/main/agents.json) file, so the simulation knows, which teams want to participate.
+1) Start Docker containers for all the truck agents and make sure that they are reachable by the simulation runtime.
+If one of the truck agent containers is not reachable (maybe no successful build happened yet for a team, or the agent returns errors when called), it will be excluded from the simulation run.
+1) We pre-warm all truck agents to make sure they can service simulation requests as quickly as possible.
+1) Generate a list of available cargo offers and randomize the order of truck agents.
+1) Loop through the list of truck agents and ask each one sequentially for a decision on their next move.
+1) Execute the desired move.
+1) All truck agents are competing for the same list of offers.
+For example, if a truck agent decides to `DELIVER` a cargo offer, the same offer will not be available for the next truck agent.
+1) Each move takes a certain amount of time, depending on factors like maximum speed on the roads and the distance a truck agent has to travel.
+The simulation keeps track of the truck agent actions and will call them again after their current move is finished.

+TODO: continue here
+1) Truck agents have a `balance` which represents the money in their bank account.
+Fuel prices and monthly

+### Results of a simulation round
 - Link to trace bucket
 - Link to Grafana
-- Explanation for agents.json
-- Instructions how to get agents into the competition simulation
 - Explanation how to display traces
-- Explanation how and when the competition simulation is running
+- Add image for Grafana

 ## We are hiring